Spencer-Mason/Python_Projects/README.md

 ### File Transfer Assignment
 Application that will move all files that have been modified within the last 24 hours from a selected source directory to a selcected destination directory.

+### Web Page Generator
+Application that generates a simple web page with either default hard-coded body content or custom entered content.